- JetpackCompose.app Dispatch

 If you are using Kover:

-You can configure Kover to ignore anything under a specific annotation, e.g. @Preview
+You can configure Kover to ignore anything under a specific annotation, e.g. @Preview.
+It looks along the lines of â

 configure<KoverReportExtension> {